slipperyseal/jetpack/README.md

 While many 6502 instructions are implemented, there are more to be mapped.
 Special cases are also implemented to deal with self-modifying code.

-The current implemention was written (at least initially) to cross-compile the `Monty On The Run` SID tune, to the AVR to run on the Monty Stereo SID Synth.
+The current implementation was written (at least initially) to cross-compile the `Monty On The Run` SID tune, to the AVR to run on the Monty Stereo SID Synth.

 https://github.com/slipperyseal/monty